 If costs are due, a bill of costs should be furnished without delay.

 On receipt of an authority to hand over a file to another solicitor, the solicitor who had first been instructed should acknowledge receipt of the authority and, if costs are due, indicate that he is preparing his bill of costs immediately.
-The first solicitor has a statutory and professional duty to furnish the client or his solicitor with the bill of costs as soon as reasonably possible.
+The first solicitor has a professional duty to furnish the client or his solicitor with the bill of costs as soon as reasonably possible.
 He may wish to have the costs drawn by a costs drawer.
 If he does so, he should refer his file to the costs drawer immediately and ensure that the matter receives prompt attention.
 The fees of the costs drawer are not chargeable to the client.

-A solicitor is not entitled to delay drawing his bill of costs until he obtains an undertaking in respect of the payment of those costs, even if he is only seeking an undertaking to pay the costs when agreed or taxed.
+A solicitor is not entitled to delay drawing his bill of costs until he obtains an undertaking in respect of the payment of those costs, even if he is only seeking an undertaking to pay the costs when agreed or adjudicated.

 If there is delay in furnishing the bill of costs, the smooth transition of the matter between the two solicitors is unlikely to be accomplished.

-Cost may be agreed, arbitrated or taxed.
+Cost may be agreed, arbitrated or adjudicated.

 When the bill of costs is furnished to the client or his solicitor, the amount may be agreed immediately.
 Alternatively, the client may instruct the second solicitor to raise queries in relation to the bill.
-Costs may ultimately be agreed or the matter may be referred to taxation.
+Costs may ultimately be agreed or the matter may be referred to adjudication.